Skip to content

 The 5 layers of LSAS

-LSAS is intentionally layered.
-Each layer addresses a specific failure mode and can be adopted incrementally, but together they form a coherent safety boundary around GenAI systems.
+LSAS defines five layers of control.
+Each layer addresses a specific failure mode and can be adopted incrementally; together they form a coherent execution boundary around GenAI systems.

 1. Intent + Risk Classification

 Every interaction is classified by use case, domain, and risk level before it can reach models, tools, or data.
-Conservative tie-breaks ensure ambiguous traffic is treated as higher risk.
+Conservative defaults ensure ambiguous traffic is treated as higher risk.

 This enables capability gating, different policies per domain (e.g., clinical vs. marketing), and early rejection of clearly unsafe requests.